THE Vibe Coding Book

 70% Problem

 AI is still not a “silver bullet.”
-It has not solved the problem of “essential complexity”, rather help along with “accidental complexity” and in many cases even contributing to it.
-The “70% problem” here the idea that Ai can you 70% of the way, but after a critical point, any more usage simply fails.
+It has not solved the problem of “essential complexity”, rather helps along with “accidental complexity” and in many cases even contributes to it.
+The “70% problem” here is the idea that AI can get you 70% of the way, but after a critical point, any more usage simply fails.

-The common scenario of vibe-coding is that it will easily generate an MVP for you, but as features start to add-up and many more chats are spawned, it will ultiamtely collapse.
-This phenomena is largely due to the fact that the AI might understand your intent, but not the “10,000 ft” view of what you’re trying to express.
+The common scenario of vibe-coding is that it will easily generate an MVP for you, but as features start to add up and many more chats are spawned, it will ultimately collapse.
+This phenomenon is largely due to the fact that the AI might understand your intent, but not the “10,000 ft” view of what you’re trying to express.

 Diagram as Code

-You see the same thing in the “No-code” space for web design, where all you need is a web designer constructing UI interfaces related to UX principles.
-Traditionally, you would have a web developer build out the UI because under the UI is a web-browser that intakes syntax.
+You see the same thing in the “No-code” space for web design, where all you need is a web designer constructing UI interfaces using UX principles.
+Traditionally, you would have a web developer build out the UI because under the UI is a web browser that intakes HTML/CSS/JS.

-So all the jobs left are the ones that do “conceptual” work, a layer above what we would call “developer” work; Essentially, they only care about if the app is functioning how its supposed to now how it is functioning.
+So all the jobs left are the ones that do “conceptual” work, a layer above what we would call “developer” work; Essentially, they only care about if the app is functioning how it’s supposed to, not how it is functioning.

 Diagram as Code is that, but for “system design.”
-The idea is all you would need is a software architect that understands how to wire everything up conceptually; Have them draw a diagram of that system and pass it into to some AI tool that writes it all, deploys it, and tacks on all the extras you want.
-Ultimately, a CEO could describe a business function that requires IT and have the AI build out the system.
+The idea is that all you would need is a software architect that understands how to wire everything up conceptually; Have them draw a diagram of that system and pass it into some AI tool that writes it all, deploys it, and tacks on all the extras you want.
+Ultimately, a CEO could describe a business function and have the AI build out the system.

 The 30%

-Given the previous chapter, it is no surpise that the author then advocates to learn more of the “conceptual” ways that abstract the underlying software developer, in other words: become a designer.
+Given the previous chapter, it is no surprise that the author then advocates to learn more of the “conceptual” ways that abstract the underlying software developer, in other words: become a designer.

-Funnily enough, I have read 3/4 books the author recommends:
+Funnily enough, I have read 3/4 of the books the author recommends:

-There is a disclaimer though, and a rather lucid one.
-Which is the fact that having well-founded and solid software developer skills will never at all hurt in the long-run.
-It would be incredibly easy to offload “critical thinking” to an AI, but incredibly hurtful especially in your early career to do so.
+There is a disclaimer, though, and a rather lucid one.
+The fact is that having well-founded and solid software developer skills will never hurt in the long run.
+It would be incredibly easy to offload “critical thinking” to an AI, but incredibly hurtful, especially in your early career, to do so.

-It’s not like debugging as skill is going to go away; I, for one think it will now be the most important skill.
-And to do debugging you actually need to know the syntax and a conceptual understanding of the language.
+It’s not like debugging as a skill is going to go away; I, for one, think it will now be the most important skill.
+And to do debugging, you actually need to know the syntax and a conceptual understanding of the language.
 So yes, AI is coming, but I still believe it is a tad-bit overhyped.

 “You can teach a physicist finance, but you can’t teach a finance person physics.”